Arctic Benthos Borealisation

 The reduced sea ice cover in the fjords enhances the light conditions in the water column, which, coupled with higher SST, promotes reproduction and growth of erect, boreal macroalgae that thrive under conditions with higher temperature and more light (Bischoff and Wiencke 1993).
 Correspondingly, the red calcareous algae that dominates in the Arctic regime is disfavoured by the changed conditions as it thrives under low light and low temperature conditions (Kortsch et al. 2012).

-How the regime shift works
+How the regime shift worked

 In the Arctic regime with low light and low temperature conditions, red calcareous algae and filter feeders such as sea anemones dominate the substrate cover.
 Although macroalgae exist in this regime, they are largely outrivaled in the competition for space (Kortsch et al. 2012).
 The red calcareous algae control macroalgae settling by an antifouling mechanism of sloughing outer layers, which inhibits overgrowth (Kortsch et al. 2012).
 Further, the red calcareous algae excrete chemicals that attract grazers feeding on macroalgae.
 In other words, the dominating processes in the Arctic benthos regime are grazing and competition for space (Kortsch et al. 2012)